 It came as a rude shock.
-And the nation with 1.3 billion people had to get locked up indoors with essential supplies by the following morning.
+And the nation with 1.3 billion people had to get locked up indoors with essential supplies by the following morning because of the pandemic.
 Nobody could guess for how long one had to stay concealed.
 Cities are made up of migrant populations and many live a hand to mouth existence.
 Many lived in makeshift shelters absolutely unprepared to take on the lockdown.
 There was a clamour of one-upmanship about providing free food and shelter for every Indian without shelter or money.
 Everybody had to cooperate in the national interest and it was said that the pandemic would be conquered in 21 days; if everybody joined hands with the authorities.

+The pandemic a lot in store.
 In less than four days things started getting hey-way and the authorities realised the burden of mass feeding and its ill-preparedness in executing such a grand plan of “generosity”.
 Not a single shelter functioned without chaos.
 Food on time, water, toilets with running water and space to rest tonight with minimum distancing -all fell short.
 Thousands of NGOs and philanthropists joined hands with the authorities in providing basic comforts to the homeless.
 In a very short time, it was realised that the services put in were not yielding anything.
 The agencies developed a fatigue of pandemic proportions and desperation crept in from all directions.

-The media showed how much food was being distributed while the social media shared a grim picture of hunger, thirst and despair.
+The media showed how much food was being distributed while the social media shared a grim picture of hunger, thirst and despair amid the pandemic.
 When there was no clarity about the end of the state provided banquet, migrant populations started fleeing the cities in every unimaginable mode of transport creating an exodus of the century.
 It must have dawned upon the authorities that it doesn’t work the way they assumed.
 That is like the realisation a child could have had on embarking on a heroic fete of fostering a clutch of orphan chicks picked up from the garden.
 Their basic requirements of the chicks are simple and may even look ‘frivolous’ but hard to provide.
 All they would ask is a few grams of insect grubs or larvae for the meal.
 But where and how would a human child find it?
 Is it possible to provide this exclusive diet for the growing chicks at all?
 No, not until one has either grown or located colonies of insects that can constantly supply insect meals nonstop.

 Here is a sparrow-sized garden bird, commonly known as a white-spotted fantail Flycatcher.
 I had a chance to sit along with the clutch of three eggs of white-spotted fantail Flycatcher just outside my window while the country was gaping to cope with the urban migrant crisis.
 Each one of the tiny chicks was born naked and blind but with an unimaginable appetite.
 The parents never had to coax their offspring to eat like in a middle-class family.
 Their insatiable appetite was intact till they developed and fledged out of their mothers care.